Shopify/erb_lint/README.md

 ```

 Cached lint results are stored in the `.erb-lint-cache` directory by default, though a custom directory can be provided
 via the `--cache-dir` option.
-Cache filenames are computed with a hash of information about the file and `erb-lint` settings.
+Cache filenames are computed with a hash of information about the file and `erb_lint` settings.
 These files store instance attributes of the `CachedOffense` object, which only contain the `Offense` attributes
-necessary to restore the results of running `erb-lint` for output.
+necessary to restore the results of running `erb_lint` for output.
 The cache also automatically prunes outdated files each time it's run.

 You can also use the `--clear-cache` option to delete the cache file directory.